symfony-cmf/symfony-cmf-docs/bundles/core.rst

 PublishableVoter
 ................

-This voter checks on the ``PublishableInterface`` which simply has a method to return a boolean value.
+This voter checks on the ``PublishableReadInterface`` which simply has a method to return a boolean value.

 * **isPublishable**: If the object should be considered for publication or not.